Trillion Labs

 Qualitative Comparison

-Qualitative Example 1 Qualitative Example 2 Qualitative Example 3 Qualitative Example 4
+Qualitative Example 1 Qualitative Example 2 Qualitative Example 3 Qualitative Example 4 Qualitative Example 5

-MWMBENCH: Comprehensive Benchmark
+MWMBench: Comprehensive Benchmark

-We introduce Mobile World Model Bench (MWMBENCH), a comprehensive benchmark for evaluating world modeling in mobile GUI environments.
+We introduce Mobile World Model Bench (MWMBench), a comprehensive benchmark for evaluating world modeling in mobile GUI environments.

 Visual World Modeling